Information for British nationals living in Iraq, with information on residency requirements, finance, education and driving licences.

 British nationals cannot buy properties in Iraq.
-Check the the video guide to Buying Property Abroad.
+Check the video guide to buying Property Abroad.

 Social ethics and traditions

-If you are planning to visit Iraq, please check our Travel Advice.
+If you are planning to visit Iraq, check our Travel Advice.

 Keep in mind that you are no longer in the UK.
 Respect the laws and values of the country.